alyshapm/coral-reef-bleaching/NOAA_ReefCheck/README.md

 This process can be found in NOAAPrep.ipynb.

 The prepared dataset was then exported, which is NOAA_int.csv

+The dataset was analyzed through the use of data visualization, which can be seen in DataVisualization_NOAA.ipynb.
+This was done to fully understand the contents of the dataset and the distribution of its variables.

 The three remaining files are different algorithms used for the dataset, indicated by their names.